 In order to provide you with a high standard of health care and treatment you will be asked for personal information.
 The practice is fully computerised and computers are used in doctors and nurses consultations and in all areas of practice administration.
-We have an obligation to keep all such information confidential and to comply fully with the Data Protection Act.
+We have an obligation to keep all such information confidential and to comply fully with the General Data Protection Regulations.

 No information concerning you will be divulged to a third party without your prior knowledge and consent.
 We may use some of the information for other reasons: for example to help us protect the health of the public generally and to see that the NHS runs efficiently.